Szabold1/42_pipex/README.md

 ## Usage

-To create pipex, run the following command inside the pipex folder:
+To create `pipex`, run the following command inside the pipex folder:

 ```shell
 make
 ```

-To create pipex_bonus, run the following command inside the pipex folder:
+To create `pipex_bonus`, run the following command inside the pipex folder:

 ```shell
 make bonus